Six-spot prickleback

 The six-spot prickelback (Kasatkia seigeli) is a species of marine ray-finned fish of belonging to the family Stichaeidae, the pricklebacks and shannies.
 It is found in the eastern North Pacific Ocean.

 Taxonomy

-The six-spot prickleback was first formalled described in 1999 by Mason Posner and Robert J. Lavenberg with the type locality given as Intake Cove, off the Diablo Canyon Power Plant) in San Luis Obispo County, California.
+The six-spot prickleback was first formalled described in 1999 by Mason Posner and Robert J. Lavenberg with the type locality given as Intake Cove, off the Diablo Canyon Power Plant in San Luis Obispo County, California.
 It is one of 2 known species in the genus Kasatkia, the other being the type species, K. memorabilis, from the western North Pacific.
-The existence of this fish was known prior to its formal description but ichthyologists were unsure whether it belonged to Kasatkia or the closely related Askoldia until it ws formally described.
-The specific name honors Jeffrey A. Seigel, who was the manager of the fish collection at the Los Angeles County Museum of Natural History in recognition of his “many years of hard work on the fishes of California”.
+The existence of this fish was known prior to its formal description but ichthyologists were unsure whether it belonged to Kasatkia or the closely related Askoldia until it was formally described.
+The specific name honors Jeffrey A. Seigel, who was the manager of the fish collection at the Los Angeles County Museum of Natural History in recognition of his "many years of hard work on the fishes of California".